Squat toilet: Perceptions and trends

 There are two different attitudes towards squat toilets, largely dependent on what users are used to, or whether the toilet is at a public or private place:

 Some people regard squat toilets as more hygienic compared to sitting toilets.
 They might be easier to clean and there is no skin contact with the surface of the toilet seat.
 For that reason, some people perceive them as more hygienic, particularly for public toilets.
+However, this is a misconception due to the nature of how harmful microbes spread.
+The absence of a closed system of delivering waste inevitably leads to an aerosolized "spray" of harmful microbes and waste that can spread disease over a wider area far easier than the traditional use of a seated toilet can.
+This poses a far greater risk than the relatively low risk of contamination from skin contact with the seat of a sitting toilet.

 Some people regard sitting toilets as "more modern" than squat toilets.
 Sitting toilets have a lower risk of soiling clothing or shoes, as urine is less likely to splash on bottom parts of trousers or shoes.
 Furthermore, sitting toilets are more convenient for people with disabilities and the elderly.

 A trend towards more sitting toilets in countries that were traditionally using squat toilets can be observed in some urban and more affluent areas, in areas with new buildings (as well as hotels and airports) or in tourist regions.